Sam-Burns/design-pattern-workshop/patterns/07_Decorator/README.md

 Use a Builder Pattern to assemble the object graph in the correct way.
 You can do this by editing one function in the DataGetterBuilder class.
 Once you have wired up the object graph correctly, the PHPUnit integration test provided should pass.

+You will also need to build a different object graph, with the service implementing the same interface, but with caching disabled.
+Notice that you are changing the behaviour of the service through dependency configuration alone, with no code changes to anything other than the builder.